zio/zio/docs/resources/resources.md

 title:  "Resources"
 ---

+### If you find a new great library, talk, resource, slides or project, related to ZIO, consider adding to the list with your PR

 ## Blog Articles

 _These articles reflect the state of ZIO at the time of their publication.
 The code samples might be outdated, considering ZIO was early in development at the time they were written.
 However, the concepts are still relevant._